 How to Take Apart a Couch to Throw Away

 Before diving in, make sure you have the right equipment to tackle your couch breakdown.
-Each sofa is different, but here are a few tools that will come in handy as you begin to take apart your couch – luckily, most can be found in any homeowner’s essential tool collection.
+Each sofa is different, but there are a few tools that will come in handy as you begin to take apart your couch – luckily, most can be found in any homeowner’s essential tool collection.

 Tools Needed to Dismantle a Sofa:

 - Hammer with a claw (for nail removal)